International Study Finds Nearly 40 Percent of Enterprises Hit By Ransomware in the Last Year

 Crippling threat caused 34 percent of business victims to lose revenue and 20 percent even had to cease operations immediately

 SANTA CLARA, Calif. – August 3, 2016 – Malwarebytes™, the leading advanced malware prevention and remediation solution, released new findings today on the growing threat to companies from ransomware.
-The multi-country study surveyed 540 CIOs, CISOs and IT Directors from companies with an average of 5,400 employees across the U.S., Canada, U.K. and Germany and found that nearly 40 percent of businesses have experienced a ransomware attack in the last year.
+The multi-country study surveyed 540 CIOs, CISOs and IT Directors from companies with an average of 5,400 staff across the U.S., Canada, U.K. and Germany and found that nearly 40 percent of businesses have experienced a ransomware attack in the last year.
 Of these victims, more than a third lost revenue and 20 percent had to stop business completely.

 The report, entitled “State of Ransomware,” was sponsored by Malwarebytes and conducted by Osterman Research to explore ransomware attack frequency, how it works in an enterprise environment, ransom cost, infiltration points, impact, preparedness and more.